-Air: Visibility and Quality
+Air: Visibility, Quality, and Pollution

-- International "Lights Out" for migratory bird protection seeks to reduce light pollution in the skies that can disorient birds while flying at night.
-Central Texas sees about 1/3 of the national migratory birds move through the area twice a year. - As the area grows in population, it brings more traffic on the county roads around Woodcreek.
+- Light pollution at night threatens both wildlife migratory patterns and quality of life for residents of Woodcreek.
+Efforts to reduce outdoor lighting at night have been a focus for the valley-wide community.
+Residents can assist by turning lights off or buying fixtures that comply with recommendations for outdoor lighting that minimize glare, light trespass, and skyglow. - International "Lights Out" for migratory bird protection seeks to reduce light pollution in the skies that can disorient birds while flying at night.
+Central Texas sees about 1/3 of the national migratory birds move through the area twice a year. - International Dark Skies Initiative is a commitment from the community to reduce outdoor lighting at night to promote visibility of the night sky. - As the area grows in population, it brings more traffic on the county roads around Woodcreek.
 Efforts to reduce noise pollution are increasing in popularity. - Currently, Woodcreek and the Wimberley Valley typically have good air quality with very little pollution.
 Occasional fires can change this and there have been periods of dust from the Saharan Desert causing the particulate matter to increase. - There are no large-scale industrial or manufacturing plants in the area that typically bring noise pollution and air quality concerns.